CalAgPlate Grant Program

 Tier 2 – Local/Community/State Agricultural Education Programs

 CDFA has identified three funding categories.
-Funding categories are intended to help prospective applications develop their projects and submit their projects to the most appropriate category.
-Projects are not limited to the activity examples listed below.
+Funding categories are intended to help prospective applicants develop their projects and submit to the most appropriate category.
+Eligible projects are not limited to the examples listed below.

 In this funding category, CDFA will consider projects that enhance and benefit agricultural education opportunities for students and educators.